 Research has shown that high-normal blood sugar increases the risk of the following diseases:

-• Look after your liver.
+- Look after your liver.
 A diagnosis of fatty liver often arrives years before a diabetes diagnosis.
 If your liver is unhealthy, you will have great difficulty controlling your blood sugar.
-It will rise too high and you’ll be prone to hypoglycaemia and sugar cravings.
+It will rise too high and you’ll be prone to hypoglycemia and sugar cravings.
 Livatone capsules help to improve the health and efficiency of your liver.